Make a Perfect Cheeseburger Using These 3 Simple Tips From a Chef

 We use these tips at my farm-to-table restaurant, The Driftless Café, in Viroqua, Wisconsin.

-- Add 1 tablespoon of heavy whipping cream to 1 pound (16 ounces) of grass-fed ground beef.
+- Add 1 tablespoon of Organic Valley Heavy Whipping Cream to 1 pound (16 ounces) of grass-fed ground beef.
 Trust me, this simple secret ingredient adds depths of flavor and juicy goodness to your everyday homemade burgers.
 Add salt and a bit of ground pepper, then use your hands to blend and squish everything together.
 You can make four hamburger patties from 1 pound of beef.

 - Pat the burgers into thin (think “thin to win”) patties to ensure an even and quick cooking time.
 This not only helps the burgers cook evenly, but also gets food on the table faster!
 Put the griddle on medium/high heat and place the burger patty.
 Hear that sizzle?
 When the beef has golden, crispy edges, give it a flip (about 2 minutes per side).
-After you flip the burger, cover it with a slice of American Cheese and let it get gooey.
+After you flip the burger, cover it with a slice or two of Organic Valley American Cheese and let it get gooey.
+(Organic Valley vegetarian-friendly American Cheese slices are made with organic butter from pasture-raised cows.)

 - The secret sauce: I know that the combination of ketchup, mustard and mayonnaise isn’t out of this world on paper, but I promise that once you taste them together, you’ll be hooked!
 Use equal parts ketchup, mustard and mayonnaise.
 Sometimes it’s the simple things that are best.